syselement/ine-notes/icca/cloud-foundations/README.md

 Cloud **support** refers to the assistance and services provided by the CSP to support the customer in effectively utilizing and managing cloud resources and services.

-`e.g.` Technical assistance, issue resolution, service monitoring, configuration and deployment assistance, kb and documentation, SLAs, service upgrades, training.
+`e.g.` Technical assistance, issue resolution, service monitoring, configuration and deployment assistance, kb and documentation, SLAs, service upgrades and training.

 > 📌 Support Plans
 >